 This means that according to our assessment, China will meet its 2020 pledge and its NDC targets, but still be above current emissions levels.
-The projected increase in emissions is mostly related to emissions of gases other than CO2, because in the lower range of the current policy projections, overall CO2 emissions flatten between 2015 and 2020.
 China’s chief climate negotiator, Xie Zhenhua, has expressed the opinion that China could meet its 2030 peaking targets early, reflecting the conclusions of other studies (Green and Stern, 2017; Xu, Stanway and Daly, 2018; Gallagher et al., 2019b; Wang et al., 2019).
 CAT analysis confirms that, based on current GDP projections, China is indeed likely to meet the carbon intensity target of its 2030 pledge early.

 Controlling coal consumption

-In 2016, coal accounted for 65% of China’s total primary energy supply, and 69% of its electricity production (IEA, 2018c).
-In that year, China accounted for 51% of the world’s primary coal energy supply (IEA, 2018c).
+In 2018, coal accounted for 62% of China’s total primary energy supply, and 66% of its electricity production.
+In that year, China accounted for 52% of the world’s primary coal energy supply (IEA, 2019b).
 China’s actions on coal are therefore key to limiting global coal consumption: globally, coal in primary energy will need to decrease by 97% compared to 2010 levels by 2050 to be compatible with 1.5°C pathways, unless large scale carbon capture and storage technology becomes available (IPCC, 2018).
 China’s increased coal consumption and development in recent years is inconsistent with the Paris Agreement.
-In Paris Agreement compatible pathways for non-OECD Asia, coal power generation would need to be completely phased out of the electricity supply by 2050 globally, and by 2040 in China in global least cost pathways (Climate Analytics, 2016), meaning that the no new coal fired power plants can be built as of now (Climate Action Tracker, 2016).
+In Paris Agreement compatible pathways for non-OECD Asia, coal power generation would need to be reduced 63% by 2030 [below 2010 levels], leading to a phase-out by 2037 , meaning that no new coal fired power plants can be built as of now (Climate Analytics., 2019).
 This was confirmed in the recent IPCC report (IPCC, 2018).

 Controlling and decreasing coal consumption is a policy objective in China’s National Action Plan on Climate Change, Energy Development Strategy Action Plan (2014–2020), and 2015–2020 Action Plan on the Efficient Use of Coal.
-The 13th Five Year Plan period (2016–2020) introduced more coal-related targets, such as a ban on new coal-fired power plants (which was subsequently lifted in 2018), and a cut in production capacity of coal (Enerdata, 2016).
+The 13th Five Year Plan (FYP) period (2016–2020) introduced more coal-related targets, such as a ban on new coal-fired power plants (which was subsequently lifted in 2018), and a cut in production capacity of coal (Enerdata, 2016).
 These policies aim to alleviate China’s overcapacity in the coal industry.
 The forthcoming 14th FYP and power sector plan from the National Energy Administration (NEA) is also expected to heavily feature coal capacity plans (Baxter and Zhe, 2019).
 To strengthen control on coal consumption, China needs to reinstate its previous ban on new coal-fired power stations.

 Renewable energy targets

-In 2018, the National Development and Reform Commission (NDRC) will increase the renewables target for 2030 to 35% of electricity consumption through the Renewable Portfolio Standard.
+In 2018, the National Development and Reform Commission (NDRC) increased the renewables target for 2030 to 35% of electricity consumption through the Renewable Portfolio Standard (Bloomberg, 2018).
 This target would be met under the lower bound of the CAT’s current policies scenario.
 The plan would also increase 2018 and 2020 non-hydro power consumption targets for some provinces (Bloomberg News, 2018).
-However, the Chinese government abruptly reduced subsidies for solar installations in 2018, which is expected to lead to reduced installations (Baker, 2018).

-Industry accounted for an estimated 30% of energy-related CO2 emissions in China in 2018 (IEA, 2019b), with increased steel and cement output from real estate and infrastructure construction largely responsible for the overall increase in CO2 emissions in 2018 (Le Quéré et al., 2018).
+Industry accounted for an estimated 28% of energy-related CO2 emissions in China in 2018 (IEA, 2019b), with increased steel and cement output from real estate and infrastructure construction largely responsible for the growing emissions (Myllyvirta, 2019b).
 Crude steel output, for example, rose 3% between 2017 and 2018, despite provisions in the 2018 government work plan to cut production capacity by 30 million tonnes in 2018, while cement production increased 7% between 2018 and 2019 (Platts, 2018; Worldsteel Association, 2018; Myllyvirta, 2019b).

-In 2014 and 2015, China also started to tackle non-CO2 emissions, most notably HFC emissions, some of the most potent greenhouse gases.
-In 2012, the last reported year in the Chinese inventory, F-gases accounted for 1.6% of total Chinese greenhouse gas emissions (UNFCCC, 2018).
+In 2014 and 2015, China began to tackle non-CO2 emissions, most notably hydrofluorocarbon (HFC) emissions, which are some of the world’s most potent greenhouse gases.
+In 2014, the last reported year in the Chinese inventory, F-gases accounted for 2.7% of total Chinese greenhouse gas emissions (Government of China, 2018).
 The National Development and Reform Commission (NDRC) is investing in demonstration projects for the controlled disposal of HFCs in industry.
 Further, it is setting up a reporting and monitoring instrument for F-gases for industrial companies (ESCO Committee of China Energy Conversation Association 2015).
-The NDC document also states targeted reductions of HCFC22 production of 35% by 2020 and 67.5% by 2025 below 2010 levels, and also refers to controlling HFC23, which is largely a by-product of HCFC-22 production.
+The NDC document also commits to targeted reductions of HCFC22 production of 35% by 2020 and 67.5% by 2025 below 2010 levels, and also refers to controlling HFC23, which is largely a by-product of HCFC-22 production.

 As there is no clear regulation that assures implementation of these targets, we have not included these reductions in the current policy projections.
 However, they are an important stepping stone towards tackling this sector (EIA 2015).
-China has not yet ratified the Kigali Amendment to the Montreal Protocol, including targets to stabilise nitrous oxide emissions by 2020, and improve capture and utilisation of non-CO2 gases across sectors.
+China has committed to ratifying and implementing the Kigali Amendment to the Montreal Protocol, including targets to stabilise nitrous oxide emissions by 2020, and improve capture and utilisation of non-CO2 gases across sectors.
 It is estimated that implementation of the targets would reduce China’s HFC emissions by more than 200 MtCO2e/a by 2030 compared to current policies (Song, 2019).

-In stark contrast to efforts to reduce HFCs, the widespread use of CFC-11, a globally banned ozone depleting substance (ODS) that is over 4,000 times more potent than CO2, has recently been identified and reported in China by the Environmental Investigation Agency, a UK based non-profit, suggesting enforcement challenges (Environmental Investigation Agency, 2018).
-In response, a spokesperson for the Chinese embassy in the UK sent a letter to The Guardian emphasising that the Chinese government does not tolerate the use of illegal ODSs and is investigating the use of CFC-11 (Rong, 2018).
+However, in stark contrast to efforts to reduce HFCs, the widespread use of CFC-11, a globally banned ozone depleting substance that is over 4,000 times more potent than CO2, has recently been identified and reported in China by the Environmental Investigation Agency, a UK based non-profit, suggesting enforcement challenges (Environmental Investigation Agency, 2018).

-China has both subsidies and tax exemptions that apply to new energy vehicles (NEVs), a term used by the Chinese government to refer to battery electric vehicles (BEVs) and plug-in hybrid vehicles (PHEVs) , and fuel cell electric vehicles (FCEVs) (Gallagher et al., 2019).
-As of 2019, automakers will need to amass credits for the sale of new energy vehicles, making up 10% of annual sales in 2019 and 12% in 2020.
-Manufacturers could earn multiple credits for a single vehicle, meaning that the actual percentage of new energy vehicles sales could be lower than 10% of annual sales in 2019 and still comply with the standards (Shirouzu & Jourdan, 2017).
+China has both subsidies and tax exemptions that apply to new energy vehicles (NEVs), a term used by the Chinese government to refer to battery electric vehicles (BEVs) and plug-in hybrid vehicles (PHEVs) , and fuel cell electric vehicles (FCEVs) (Gallagher et al., 2019a).
+As of 2019, automakers will need to amass credits for the sale of NEVs, making up 10% of annual sales in 2019 and 12% in 2020.
+Manufacturers could earn multiple credits for a single vehicle, meaning that the actual percentage of NEV sales could be lower than 10% of annual sales in 2019 and still comply with the standards (Shirouzu and Jourdan, 2017).

-New energy vehicles are a priority sector in China’s policy initiative to comprehensively upgrade Chinese industries, formerly referred to as the “Made in China 2025” initiative.
-For the auto industry, the strategy foresees fuel consumption standards of 5 ltrs/100 km in 2020, one million units of new energy vehicles sold in 2020, and world leadership in batteries and electric motors (China Daily, 2015).
-The one million new energy vehicles target was already achieved in 2018, China is currently considering updating new goals to have 60% of all auto sales be NEVs by 2035 (Bloomberg News, 2019).
+NEVs are a priority sector in China’s policy initiative to comprehensively upgrade Chinese industries, formerly referred to as the “Made in China 2025” initiative.
+For the passenger auto industry, the strategy foresees fuel consumption standards of 5 ltrs/100 km in 2020, one million units of NEVs sold in 2020, and world leadership in batteries and electric motors (China Daily, 2015).
+Since the one million NEVs target was already achieved in 2018, China is currently considering updating new goals to have 60% of all auto sales be NEVs by 2035 (Bloomberg News, 2019).
 To limit global temperature increase to 1.5°C, the last fossil fuel car will need to be sold before 2035 (Climate Action Tracker, 2016).

-The China 6 emissions standards for passenger vehicles will go into effect on July 1, 2020, and will be one of the most stringent emissions standards in the world (Gallagher et al., 2019).
-China also announced new emissions standards for heavy duty commercial vehicles to start in 2021, with the overall goal of reducing fuel consumption from these vehicles by 15% below 2015 levels.
+The China 6 fuel and emissions standards for passenger vehicles will go into effect on July 1, 2020, and will be one of the most stringent emissions standards in the world (Gallagher et al., 2019a).
+China is also developing fuel standards for heavy duty commercial vehicles to start in 2021, with the overall goal of reducing fuel consumption from these vehicles by 15% below 2015 levels.
 When fully implemented, these standards will be in line with standards in the US, Canada, Japan, and EU.
-These emissions standards apply to atmospheric pollutants like NOx and particulate matter, but do not regulate CO2 specifically (Yang & He, 2018).
+These emissions standards apply to atmospheric pollutants like NOx and particulate matter, but do not regulate CO2 specifically (Yang and He, 2018).

 China has mandatory energy efficiency codes for urban residential and commercial buildings, and promotes voluntary energy efficiency codes for rural residential buildings through financial incentives (GBPN, 2018).
 China’s 13th Five-Year plan includes targets for improving building energy efficiency standards and increasing the proportion of new “green buildings”, which will be particularly important for energy savings in the future, as China’s building stock is projected to continue to expand through 2030.

-China’s NDC pledges to increase forested area by 40 million ha by 2020 compared to 2005 levels, an area slightly larger than surface area of Norway, and in line with national forest strategies.
-China has implemented forest conservation policy through the early 21st century, beginning with the National Forest Protection Program, instituted in 1998, which aims to recover native forests, and has more recently been expanded to ban commercial logging in native forests.
-It is the largest forest conservation program in the world.
+China’s NDC pledges to increase forested area by 40 million ha by 2020 compared to 2005 levels, an area slightly larger than the surface area of Norway, and in line with national forest strategies.
+China has implemented forest conservation policy through the early 21st century, beginning with the National Forest Protection Program, which aims to recover native forests, and has more recently been expanded to ban commercial logging in native forests.